vervamond/Yolo-Cam/README.md

 ## How to Run

 1. Clone the repository or download the script.
-2. Ensure your YOLOv11 model (`yolo11n.pt`) is in the same directory as the script or update the `model_path` variable with its location.
-3. Run the script:
+2. Run the script:
    ```bash
    python main.py
    ```
+   Note that this will take some time on first start, as it is downloading the model.
-4. Press `Ctrl+C` to stop the script.
+3. Press `Ctrl+C` to stop the script.

 ---